gjhenrique/rpi_stuff/README.md

 This repo brings the following features:
 - syncthing to synchronize pictures, documents, and notes
-- DuckDNS to bind the transient external IP to a DNS entry
 - secure and easy torrent download
 - jellyfin for media
 - external disks mounted declaratively